h0tk3y/k-new-mpp-samples/README.md

     * sets up declaration visibility,
     * allows providing `actual` declarations for the `expect` ones in another *Kotlin source set*,
-    * imposes restriction on the language settings of interconnected *Kotlin source set*,
+    * imposes restriction on the language settings of interconnected *Kotlin source sets*,
     * defines dependency relations of the IDE modules corresponding to the source sets;

 * a *Kotlin target* is a part of a Gradle project that can be thought of as a build of a complete piece of software targeting a single platform such as JVM 6, Android, JS for a browser, iOS, Linux x64, etc.;